This Day and Age (film): Production

 In 1935, the film was re-released, but before issuing a certificate of approval, Joseph Breen, insisted on the removal of Toledo's line, "I like my olives green, but I never pick 'em myself."

 The film was rejected in Holland because of "strong Fascist tendencies".
 The film was released in British Columbia with a caption in the beginning of the film and on the trailer that read, "This is a story of the supposed revolt of American youth against racketeering and the evasion of law.
 Dealing with a condition which must not be construed as affecting the Administration of law and order in this country."

 Horace Hahn, student body president of a Los Angeles high school, and other Los Angeles high school students appeared in the film.
 Harry Green reportedly agreed to earn $1.00/week to appear in the film after a salary dispute.
 According to a Hollywood Reporter news item, the production was completed "$40,000 under budget and four days ahead of schedule."
 According to Motion Picture Herald, the film was released in conjunction with Boys Week.

 A 1935 news item in Daily Variety reported that author James O'Hanlon sued Paramount, and Paramount writer Dave Lewis, for plagiarism, claiming that his story "Rough on Rats" was used for the film without his permission.
 The outcome of the lawsuit has not been determined.

 According to more recent sources, Howard Jackson, L. Wolfe Gilbert and Abel Baer contributed to the music and John Carradine was in the cast.
 In his autobiography, DeMille said that he intended to expose the "evil of racketeering" in this picture, and although some critics thought the film was "fascist" in tone, due to the students' handling of the racketeer, it was not his intention that scenes such as the students' torture of the racketeer be taken as literal suggestions.
 DeMille noted the final day of shooting as June 21, 1933.

 Reception

-The film was a box office disappointment for Paramount.
+The film was a box office failure for Paramount.